Thunder Bay: Area of Concern

 - degradation of benthos – monitoring and reporting is underway for two of the three focus areas involving contaminated sediment (the NOWPARC area and Kaministiquia River delta), and a best approach consultation continues for the third area (Thunder Bay North Harbour)

-- loss of fish and wildlife habitat – studies show wetlands are healthy and improvements have been made to fish habitat due to the cleanup of contaminated sediment, reconstruction of shorelines and spawning areas, and improvements to water quality; for wildlife habitat, future work will include the creation and restoration of riparian and coastal habitat
+- loss of fish and wildlife habitat – studies show wetlands are healthy and fish habitats have improved due to the cleanup of contaminated sediment, improvements to water quality, and reconstruction of shorelines and spawning areas, while work is underway to create and restore riparian and coastal wildlife habitat

 - restrictions on fish and wildlife consumption – wildlife consumption is not impaired and data suggests positive improvements in fish contaminants with further assessment underway